dbosoft/YaNco/README.md

 **.NET**

-The library requires .NET Framework >= 4.7.1 or .NET Core 3.1.
+The library requires .NET Framework >= 4.7.1 or .NET Core 2.0 or higher.
-Only Windows is supported as runtime environment.

-**C++ Runtime**
+Supported platforms: Windows, Linux and MacOS.

+**Windows: C++ Runtimes**

-The Visual Studio 2013 (VC++ 12.0) runtime library and the Visual Studio 2019 VC runtime library have to be installed.
+On Windows the Visual Studio 2013 (VC++ 12.0) runtime library has to be installed.
+If you target .NET Framework or .NET Core 3.1 you will also have to install the Visual Studio 2019 VC runtime library.

 Both libraries can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

 **SAP Netweaver RFC SDK**